-If you are planning on going to the Panthers' victory parade on Las Olas Beach in Fort Lauderdale, you may want to bring a poncho or umbrella— just in case you get caught in a downpour, especially in the hours before the parade begins.
+If you are planning on going to the Panthers' victory parade on Las Olas Beach in Fort Lauderdale, you may want to bring a poncho or umbrella— just in case you get caught in a downpour, especially towards the start of the parade.

 MORE WEATHER: Radar | Alerts | 7-Day Forecast | Hourly Forecast

-While it is typical to feel the heat and humidity every day here in South Florida, the rest of the country will be dealing with record-breaking temperatures as a heat wave takes over.
+While it is typical to feel the heat and humidity every day here in South Florida, most of the country will be dealing with record-breaking temperatures as a heat wave takes over.

 Mid to upper 90s and even near 100 degrees for high temperatures stretching from the deep South to the Upper Midwest and to the Eastern Seaboard throughout the weekend.